techidock/open-source/channel_area/README.md

 default size when selected and is rendered as a polygon on a grid.
 The canvas shows grid lines with **x** and **y** axes for reference.
 Select **Polygon Channel** to set a number of points (minimum three).
-When the value changes, a default regular polygon is centred at the bottom of the canvas.
+When the value changes, a default regular polygon is positioned at the bottom left of the canvas.
 You can then click to edit the points.
 You can clear the shape using the *Clear Polygon Channel* button.
 Selecting **Circular Channel** creates a circle drawn with 30 points and a default diameter of 1000&nbsp;mm.
 A *Diameter* field lets you set this size and you may adjust the number of points to change how smooth the circle appears.
 The area updates automatically as you change the shape.
 Each point is shown as a